IDA SUE SCHOOL and Early Intervention are located at 266 Oldman Road, Wooster, Ohio 44691

 Ida Sue School – 330-345-7251

-Early Intervention provides services to children birth to three.
+- Early Intervention provides services to children under the age of three.
 The staff consists of an Early Intervention Specialist, Physical Therapist and Assistant, Occupational Therapist and Speech Therapists.
 The manner in which early intervention services are provided is family-centered and individually designed with the strengths and needs of each family in mind.
 Services are provided in the child’s natural environment utilizing a coaching model as determined by the needs of the child and family through team assessments.

 The mission of the Wayne County Board of Developmental Disabilities, in partnership with enrollees, families, staff, and the community, is to provide choice and options based on individual and family preferences enabling a quality of life satisfying to the individual in learning, living, working, and participation in the community.

 Ohio Means Jobs information – http://education.ohio.gov/getattachment/Administrators/Principal-s-Toolkit/Career_Connections.docx.aspx